karim-ayite/kata-instruction-refactoring-excel-service-master/README.md

 # kata-legacy-code

-Given the codebase under excelservice-1.0, you need to improve the existing code, which can be considered as legacy code.
+Given the codebase under excelservice, you need to improve the existing code, which can be considered as legacy code.

 The code is supposed to :